 Shutters are an excellent and cost-effective way to lower those unnecessary and unwanted bills and reduce heat loss through windows.

 Window shutters save on heating and cooling costs in two ways.
-Firstly, both the shutters themselves, and the space formed between them and the window, add and create insulating layers, which keep the cold out during the winter and the heat out during the Summer months.
+Firstly, both the shutters themselves, and the space formed between them and the window add and create insulating layers, which keep the cold out during the winter and the heat out during the Summer months.
 When the shutters are completely closed, they create a vacuum between themselves and the window glass.
 Essentially creating a draft excluder.
 Perfect for a toasty home when the temperature drops outside.

 Some Technical Information…

 U-value is a measurement of how effective a material is as an insulator in your home.
 The lower the U-value, the better the insulator and more energy efficient it is.
 The U-value is given as a sum of the thermal resistance of the layers that form a building element.
-A building element’s U-value is extremely important as there are certain standards that must be reached in accordance to Building Regulations and standards.
+A building element’s U-value is extremely important as there are certain standards that must be reached in accordance with Building Regulations and standards.